catseye/Robin/doc/module/Boolean.markdown

 ### `disj` ###

-`disj` evaluates its single argument to a list of booleans, then evaluates to the disjunction of those booleans.
+`disj` evaluates its single argument to a list of booleans, then evaluates to the logical disjunction of those booleans.

     | (robin (0 1) ((boolean (0 1) *))
     |   (disj ()))